How Do You Know What To Do With A Violent Dementia Patient?

 Navigate challenges with a violent dementia patient with professional support

-Getting help as a caregiver of someone with dementia
+Getting help as a caregiver of a person with dementia and aggressive behavior

 The loved ones of someone with dementia often experience unique emotional challenges.
 Their lives can seem to be uprooted by caring for someone who can’t live independently, especially in the later stages of dementia.
 Family members may find it helpful to speak with a counselor about the challenges involved with caregiving.